bugwhisperer418/bugwhisperer418/README.md

 ### 🧬 About Me

-I’m a biologist by education who jumped into software development shortly after finishing my Masters, self-teaching my way into data science and, later, web development.
+I’m a biologist by education who jumped into software development and data science shortly after finishing my Masters, self-teaching my way into web development.
 I’ve spent over 9 years in the software industry in various capacities, doing everything from data wrangling to building robust, scalable web applications.
 Now, I am happily working with low-level programming and modeling simulations.
 I spend a lot of my time thinking about how we can use computing to learn more about our world and solve health problems.

 ---